gradualgames/ggvm/README.md

 $5603 - Write a byte of any value to resume current music.

 $5604 - Write a byte of any value to stop all music.

-There is also one status register available to determine if music is still playing.
-Since the audio subsystems on some devices on some platforms (Particularly Android's audio subsystem can be unreliable on some devices) it is NOT recommended to use this register.
-Please avoid it at all costs.
-You have been warned.

-$5605 - Reads 1 if music is playing, 0 if not.

 # Instructions for Creating a Custom SoundtrackManager